razor-x/bsdznc/README.md

 #### Actions

-- create: create and start the znc server.
+- create: create the znc server.
 Default action.
-- destroy: destroy the znc server.
+- destroy: stop and destroy the znc server.
 - nothing: do nothing.
+- restart: restart the znc server.
 - start: start the znc server.
 - stop: stop the znc server.